carletes/sicp/chapter-1/exercise-1.5.md

 complete), and then it will try to evaluate `(p)`, which will evaluate to itself, and so on and so forth.

+(R5RS says that "the operator [`test`, in this case] and operand expressions are evaluated _(in an unspecified order)_", so in practice the sequence of evaluations in the previous paragraph is not necessarily accurate).

 My guess is that a normal-order interpreter will never manage to expand `(test 0 (p))`, for similar reasons, so it will never get to the point of reducing its arguments.